BlackFire26299/catcrawler2/README.md

 * Tutorial area.
 * Ork raiders are burning the forest.
 * Puzzle: Divert water to extinguish fires and activate protective wards.
 * Boss: Blazetooth, an ork beastmaster.
+#### Level Map - Ashroot Glade

 #### Second level - Runestone Vale
 * Old ruins filled with pressure plate puzzles and shifting floors.
 * Combat: Trapped rooms, enemy patrols, and mini-boss elite guards.
 * Boss: Ironhowl, a possessed forest guardian — fight includes puzzle mechanics (break the soul chains while dodging attacks).
+#### Level Map - Runestone Vale

 #### Player Progression
-You start as a knight in the kingdom of Thornvail.
+You start as a knight in the kingdom of Thornvail, during the tutorial you learn basic movement and your base attack and block, later you learn two special abilitys one slash heavy attack and a heavy fire attack you get after defeating the first boss.

 #### Flowchart (Level plans)